Security Debt in Practice: Nuanced Insights from Practitioners: Methodology

 \subsection{Data Analysis}

-As part of the post-interview steps (see \figurename~\ref{process}), we adopted a rigorous and collaborative approach to ensure consistency and transparency in coding by manually analyzing the collected data using \textbf{Thematic Analysis (TA)\cite{clarke2017thematic}}, which helps to systematically identify and organize common patterns, known as \textit{themes}, within the responses collected from the \total interviews.
-We followed an open coding process implemented through collaborative \textit{card sorting} sessions~\cite{spencer2009card}, where all three co-authors independently labeled responses and then met to review, discuss, and reconcile differences.
-Disagreements were resolved through discussion and consensus, and similar codes were refined and merged into shared themes.
-We adhered to the six phases of TA outlined by Braun and Clarke~\cite{clarke2017thematic} , given its flexibility and suitability for identifying patterns across qualitative data, while also enabling a nuanced interpretation grounded in participants’ experiences.
-As depicted in Table~\ref{TAsteps}, each phase of the TA (Column `Step') involved specific inputs, activities, and outputs, allowing for a structured, transparent, and rigorous interpretation of the qualitative data collected from our \total participants.
+As part of the post-interview steps (see \figurename~\ref{process}), we adopted a rigorous and \cb{transparent approach to data analysis by manually analyzing the collected interview data using} \textbf{Thematic Analysis (TA)~\cite{clarke2017thematic}}, which supports the systematic identification and organization of recurring patterns, referred to as \textit{themes}, across the responses collected from the \total interviews. \cb{The first author conducted the majority of the analysis, including the initial familiarization with the data and the manual coding of the transcripts, and consulted with the second and third authors in cases of doubts or difficulties.
+More in detail, we followed an open coding process implemented through collaborative \textit{card sorting} sessions~\cite{spencer2009card}, during which the first author generated initial codes and subsequently met with the other co-authors to review, discuss, and reconcile interpretations. } Disagreements were resolved through discussion and consensus \cb{meetings}, and similar codes were refined and merged into shared themes.
+We adhered to the six phases of TA outlined by~\citet{clarke2017thematic} , given its flexibility and suitability for identifying patterns across qualitative data, while also enabling a nuanced interpretation grounded in participants’ experiences.
+As depicted in Table~\ref{TAsteps}, each phase of the TA (Column `Step') involved specific inputs, activities, and outputs, allowing for a structured, transparent, and rigorous interpretation of the qualitative data collected from our \total participants. \cb{The process was iterative in practice, with recurring movement between phases as codes and themes were revisited and refined across multiple rounds (see Section~\ref{ta} for details).}